Azumydori/Azumydori/README.md

 + 🎮 I studied at **4GeeksAcademy** and became a fullstack developer (woo!) but I really like frontend (yeah!)
 + 💻 Currently, I am working at Plexus Tech as a UI Developer!
 + 🖌️ Also, I am an artist and I like drawing monsters and animals.
-+ 🐶 I am also a foster home for a cute doggy called Pearl.

 <h4 align ="left"> My hobbies: </h4>